MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 This script also requires a parameters file.
 This file contains the location the files produced by 1.2.

-An example of the parameter file can be found in /PADA-WAN/1-3/
+An example of the parameter file can be found in /PADA-WAN/1-3 Summarise Panels/

   To run this script use the following commands: